-We have audited the financial statements of He Whānau Manaaki o Tararua Free Kindergarten Association Incorporated (the "Association") which comprise:
+We have audited the financial statements and statement of service performance of He Whānau Manaaki o Tararua Free Kindergarten Association Incorporated (the "Association") which comprise:

-- a. the financial statements set out on pages 9 to 28, which comprise the statement of financial position as at 30 June 2023, and the statement of comprehensive revenue and expenses, statement of changes in net assets, and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies; and - b. the statement of service performance on page 4 to 7.
+- a. the financial statements set out on pages 8 to 28, which comprise the statement of financial position as at 30 June 2024, and the statement of comprehensive revenue and expense, statement of changes in net assets, and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies; and - b. the statement of service performance on page 3 to 7.

-In our opinion, the accompanying financial statements present fairly, in all material respects:
+In our opinion, the accompanying financial statements and statement of service performance present fairly, in all material respects:

-- a. the financial position of the Association as at 30 June 2023 and its financial performance and cash flows for the year then ended; and - b. the service performance for the year ended 30 June 2023 in accordance with the Association's service performance criteria in accordance with the Public Benefit Entity International Public Sector Accounting Standards (Not-For-Profit) issued by the New Zealand Accounting Standards Board.
+- a. the financial position of the Association as at 30 June 2024 and its financial performance and cash flows for the year then ended; and - b. the service performance for the year ended 30 June 2024 in accordance with the Association's service performance in accordance with the Public Benefit Entity International Public Sector Accounting Standards (Not-for-profit) issued by the New Zealand Accounting Standards Board.